 Find Work: Give a Break to the Top 5 Stressful myths

 When it comes to the question of how to find work, certain misconceptions and misinterpretations are often spread by struggling people.
-Just because somebody else is struggling does not mean you will struggle too.
-What’s crucial is to stay vary of myths and never build the victim mindset that maybe there’s something wrong with you.
+Just because somebody else struggles does not mean you will struggle, too.
+What’s crucial is to stay away from Job Search Myths and never build the victim mindset that maybe there’s something wrong with you.

 This flawed mindset will ruin any chances of potentiality when you find work.
-Here are five myths that you should always stay wary of.
+Here are five Job Search Myths that you should always stay wary of.

 We often read the saying on social media, and in real life too, that if you do something you love, it won’t feel like work.
 That’s simply not true.

 Doing something you love will be easier than doing something you don’t love.
-It will help in your learning ability, and the time you spend doing it.
-But that still does not mean that you will find it easy to find work you love or if you do find work you love, it will be easy or fulfilling.
+It will help in your learning ability and the time you spend doing it.
+But that still does not mean that you will find it easy to find work you love; if you do find it, it will be easy or fulfilling.

 At the end of the day, tasks are tasks.
-Whether you find work that you love or not, that’s another question for another day.
+Whether you find work you love or not is another question for another day.

-Myth no. 3: Your CV and achievements will land you the job
+Myth Number 3: Your CV and achievements will land you the job

-Sometimes you spend ages sorting out and editing your CV for the job you are applying to, and it does not work out.
+Sometimes, you spend ages sorting out and editing your CV for the job you are applying to, and it does not work out.
 That’s possible, and it often happens.
-Sometimes you send your resume to dozens of places, but you don’t hear back.
+Sometimes, you send your resume to dozens of places but don’t hear back.

-One of the best places to find work is Virtual Tech Jobs Fair which is a great platform for both job seekers and recruiters.
-It connects candidates with recruiters from major organizations who then interview them and even hire them.
+One of the best places to find work is the Tech Jobs Fair, a great platform for job seekers and recruiters.
+It connects candidates with recruiters from major organizations who interview and hire them.

 You do not have bad luck.
-Sometimes things do not work out professionally, but that does not mean you are a victim of luck.
+Sometimes, things do not work out professionally, but that does not mean you are a victim of luck.
 You must never hold yourself down by being negative about yourself.
-While this may be a mental factor, it’s still vital to find work.
+While this may be a mental factor, finding work is still vital.

-Recruitment cycles are tricky, but they are also effective to Find work.
+Recruitment cycles are tricky, but they are also effective in finding work.
 It is a myth that there are any hiring slowdowns or freezes.
-Recruiters are always on the hunt for the best candidates and that search rarely stops, until or unless the organization is heading into the ground.
+Recruiters are always on the hunt for the best candidates, and that search rarely stops until or unless the organization is heading into the ground.

 One firm may stop hiring, but others will not.
 It never happens that everybody stops hiring, no matter how bad the situation is.
 Remember that there are always openings.